Unleash the creative. Free the feminine. Heal the world.

 Ultimately, to experience true connection, we must admit and hold the weight of our own desire.
 Eros is impersonal to all of our mental reservations and holdouts.
 It extends a clear invitation: put Eros first or cling to everything else.
 There is no middle path.

-When we allow desire to draw us through resistance into intimacy with life on its own terms, we access a love and generosity that wants more from us than any human-constructed standard of morality or integrity ever could.
+When we allow desire to draw us through resistance into intimacy with life on its own terms, we access love and generosity that wants more from us than any human-constructed standard of morality or integrity ever could.
 Desire wants deep, hard work, exquisite care, and genuine wholeness—not just a checklist of behaviors.

-So does absence make a man miss you?
+So, does absence make a man miss you?
 Only if that absence is in service of stoking the deeper desire that connects us—to ourselves, to our partners, and to the electricity of life itself.
 Anything else leads to a sterile disconnect, not the allure of erotic space between.

 FAQs